Rules of Engagement

-As a talent manager for the hip, high-tech company Four Winds Interactive, I’m constantly thinking about new, innovative ways to foster a sense of community, collaboration and creativity in the work place.
-How do we move beyond employee satisfaction and develop a fully engaged workforce?
+At Four Winds Interactive, we're always thinking about new, innovative ways to foster a sense of community, collaboration and creativity in the workplace.

 At FWI it’s our mission to create an atmosphere where employees actually care about the company and its goals and will use “discretionary effort,” which is just a fancy way of saying they will work overtime without being asked.